hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 12: 😕  Bitwise XOR.md

 ````
 function singleNumber(arr) {
-  //So we can XOR all the numbers in the input; duplicate numbers will zero out each other and we will be left with the single number.
+  //So we can XOR all the numbers in the input
+  //duplicate numbers will zero out each other and we will be left with the single number.
   let num = 0

   for(let i = 0; i < arr.length; i++) {
-    //console.log(num, arr[i], num^arr[i], "CL")
     num ^= arr[i]
   }
   return num